Aethiopia: Other Greco-Roman historians and primary accounts

 The terms King and Kingdom of Ethiopia would later be used by, among others, Amda Seyon I and Zara Yaqob.
 Early in the history of Italian Eritrea the name "Nuova Etiopia" (New Ethiopia) was proposed.

-Also the Roman Christian Pseudo-Jerome and his translator Pseudo-Sophronius referred to Colchis as the "other Ethiopia" or "second Ethiopia" because of its 'black-skinned' population.
+Also the Roman Christian Pseudo-Jerome and his translator Pseudo-Sophronius referred to Colchis as the "other Ethiopia" or "second Ethiopia".

 Stephanus of Byzantium, from the 6th-century AD, had written that "Ethiopia was the first established country on earth; and the Ethiopians were the first to set up the worship of the gods and to establish laws."

 Manilius, a Roman poet wrote in his Astronomicon "The Ethiopians stain the world and depict a race of men steeped in darkness; less sun-burnt are the natives of India; the land of Egypt, flooded by the Nile, darkens bodies more mildly owing to the inundation of its fields: it is a country nearer to us and its moderate climate imparts a medium tone."

 Philostratus (c.
 170 – c.
 245 AD) had written in his journeys and life of Apollonios of Tyana, he had at one point arrived at "the crossing point between Ethiopia and Egypt, which is called Kaminos", where at a marketplace the Ethiopians and Egyptians would trade and barter products.
 It was seen that "those who live at the border of the two countries are not quite black, but of the same color as each other, since they are less black than the Ethiopians, but more so than the Egyptians."